swatisanagar/GenreLexicon_ConsumerDomains/README.md

 The set of sentiment lexicons are created as a part of research work by Swati Sanagar and her thesis advisor Dr.Deepa Gupta using Genre-based approach.
 <h1>What's the Genre-based Sentiemnt Lexicon Learning</h1>
 <h3>A brief explaination about the Genre-based snetiment lexicon is given below.</h3>
-  \*Sentiment lexicon the ready-to use resource.
+  *Sentiment lexicon the ready-to use resource.
 The general purpose sentiment lexicons are observed inefficeint in domain-based work whereas domain-based efficient sentiment lexison learning demands labeled data for every new domain.
 We present a genre-based approach to learn sentiment lexicon at genre-level.
 The genre-based process learns meta knowlege from preselected source domains.
 The meta-knowledge is used for learning multiple sentiment lexicon under the genre.

 <h3>Genre-based Learning</h3>
+   *Details in video

 <h1>The Contributions</h1>
 The contribution includes research work conducted and presented across different publications.
-    \*The Multidomain Sentiment Lexicon includes ready to use consumer review domain lexicons.
+    *The Multidomain Sentiment Lexicon includes ready to use consumer review domain lexicons.
-    \*The Genre-based Combined Sentiment Lexicon contain meta-genre-based lexicon, a seed sentiment lexicon.
+    *The Genre-based Combined Sentiment Lexicon contain meta-genre-based lexicon, a seed sentiment lexicon.
-    \*The genre-seed word, a polarity seed-set
+    *The genre-seed word, a polarity seed-set

 <h2>The Multidomains Sentiment Lexicons</h2>